trottar/scrivener-latex/PhDThesis.md

 \noindent where $z_{in}$ is the entrance of the magnet region, $z_{out}$ is the exit location after the transform and $M_i$ are $N$ matrix transformations (up to $N=5$) that are used to model the particle transportation.
 These models are generated by using magnetic field maps that are, subsequently, optimized with real data.

-## Material Interactions{#Section-4.4}
+\markedsection{Material Interactions}{Material Interactions}\label{Chapter-4-3}

 In the experimental setting, particles can easily interact with the materials that make up the various aspects of the spectrometers.
 These interacts can lead to energy losses and/or multiple scattering which need to be realistically included in SIMC.

 ### Ionization Energy Loss

 Ionization energy is the dominant energy loss mechanism for kaon material collisions.
-The ionization energy loss of such interactions can be formulated by using the Bethe-Bloch formula \cite{gmp_collaboration_ionization_2015}.
+The ionization energy loss of such interactions can be formulated by using the Bethe-Bloch formula [\cite{gmp_collaboration_ionization_2015}].
 The general equation for the mean rate of energy loss (i.e. stopping power) for charged particles is given by

 \begin{equation}
   \frac{dE}{dx}=Kz^2\frac{Z}{A}\frac{1}{\beta^2}[\frac{1}{2}ln(\frac{2m_ec^2\beta^2\gamma^2T_{max}}{I^2})-\beta^2-\frac{\delta(\beta\gamma)}{2}]